SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 1. Node - A node represents an entity (object) in the graph.
 2. Edge - An edge is a line or arc that connects a pair of vertices in the graph.

-The way to represent a graph is using an Adjacency Matrix, Adjacency List or Graph.
+The way to represent a graph is using an Adjacency Matrix, Adjacency List, or Graph.

 * **Adjacency Matrix**

 ![Alt text](<Screenshot 1445-06-11 at 10.35.03 AM.png>)

 * **Adjacency List**

 ![Alt text](<data-structures-and-algorithms - Adjacency Matrix.jpg>)